dev-xiligroup/private-files/README.md

 ## Technical parts

-needs a the file making the test in mu-plugins sub-folder. needs some few modifications in .htaccess of the website. (better than permalink rules modifications)
+needs a php file making the tests in mu-plugins sub-folder. needs some few modifications in .htaccess of the website. (better than permalink rules modifications)